IntuitDeveloper/intuit-api-docs/docs/graphql-concepts/graphql-benefits.md

 ---
 layout: default
-title: GraphQL best practices and benefits
+title: GraphQL best practices
 nav_order: 8
 parent: GraphQL Concepts
 ---

-# Adopt Intuit Ecosystem API and GraphQL best practices
+# Adopt Intuit Ecosystem API best practices

 GraphQL is a powerful and efficient API language.
 Here are a few ways you can structure and craft your code to build world-class apps.